| | | | | |

 Loading products...

-Here’s what actually matters when choosing a wheelbase: torque output between 10-15Nm for most adults, motor type affecting the overall FFB character, quick release quality preventing play and preserving detail, and firmware update frequency ensuring long-term improvement.
+Here’s the important bit for choosing a wheelbase: torque output between 10-15Nm for most adults, motor type affecting the overall FFB character, quick release quality preventing play and preserving detail, and firmware update frequency ensuring long-term improvement.
 Factors like slew rate and sample rate are largely marketing specifications that don’t materially affect your experience.

 Simucube DD Wheels